23f2004399/fedex-supply-chain/scri_method.md

-# SCRI Methodology – Final Implementation Summary
+# SCRI Methodology – Final Implementation Summary (with Calibration)

 ## Objective

 The goal is to develop a **Supply Chain Resilience Index (SCRI)** that quantifies the resilience of each customer (or node) in the supply chain based on:

 - Frequency of disruptions
 - Severity (cost/revenue impact)
 - Lead time delays

-This enables ranking of nodes from most to least resilient.
+This enables ranking of nodes from most to least resilient, with robust statistical evaluation.

 ---